Joao4569/farm_fresh/README.md

  - I made extensive use of Code Institute's learning content and tutorials throughout the project for revision as well as usefull content for my readme file.
  - I made extensive use of the Django Allauth documentation for most aspects of setting up authorisation for this project.
  - Solution to issue found in terminal window while testing Django allauth sourced from [Stackoverflow.com](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable).
- - The Boutique Ado walkthrough project was the biggest source of information for this project and I have used many snippets of code and text from it's tutorial's, all have been commented and credited as and where required.
+ - The Boutique Ado walkthrough project was the biggest source of information for this project and I have used many snippets of code and text from it's tutorial's and customised it where appropriate for use and as a guideline for Farm Fresh.
  - Font pairing of Signika and PT Serif sourced and taken from [Farmy.ch](https://www.farmy.ch/).
  - Method for using the model choices field attribute in the packinging model of the products app sourced from [Stackoverflow.com](https://stackoverflow.com/questions/18676156/how-to-properly-use-the-choices-field-option-in-django).
  - All product descriptions, pricing and producer content was sourced on [Farmy.ch](https://www.farmy.ch/) and modified where needed to suite its application on Farm Fresh.